MarimoElectronics/Yonaguni-docs/README.md

 #### **ADRV9002 Interface Selector (J1)**
   Switch between CMOS synchronous serial interface (CSSI) LVDS synchronous serial interface (LSSI).
+  This selector switches the IO pin voltage of the SoC that interfaces with the ADRV9002 to 2.5V for LSSI and 1.8V for CSSI.
+  In the Cyclone V SoC, the LVDS IO voltage is 2.5V.
+On the other hand, the ADRV9002 operates at 1.8V for both CSSI and LSSI.
+  The SoC is electrically matched to the LVDS of the ADRV9002 after being configured with LVDS.
+  However, if the SoC is configured with CSSI while an IO voltage of 2.5V is applied at J1, 2.5V will be applied to the interface and damage the ADRV9002.
-  If the FPGA is configured with CSSI but 2.5V is applied, the red LED (D2) lights up and indicates the error.
+  For this reason, in Yonaguni's HDL reference design, if the SoC is configured with CSSI but 2.5V is applied, the red LED (D2) lights up and indicates the error.
-  At this time, the data port of ADRV9002 is protected to be Hi-Z on the FPGA side.
+  At this time, the data port of ADRV9002 is protected to be Hi-Z on the SoC side.

 #### **ADRV9002 Clock Selector (SW1)**
   You can select either the on-board TCXO or an external source (CN1) as the device clock source for the ADRV9002.